jelenameyer/GenInLLM/README.md

 ## In progress:
-### Repository to run experiments on Reliability and Validity of human measurement techniques on LLM "personality".
+### Repository to run experiments on Reliability and Validity of using human measurement techniques to assess LLM "personality".

 ## How to run the experiment:
 1. Go to `data_generation`.